stompweb/WP-Support/readme.txt

 Sure.
 Head over to https://github.com/stompweb/WP-Support and add your requests in the 'Issues' section

+== Screenshots ==

+1. This is the ticket overview screen
+2. This is the individual ticket screen where users can post their comments and update the status

 == Changelog ==

 = 0.1 =
 * Initial commit

+== Upgrade Notice ==
+There are currently no upgrade notices.